KiLJ4EdeN/fuzzc/README.md

 # fuzzc
 A simple python module to Use fuzzy logic.
+All the methods return the Fuzzy_Set class.
+Which is easy to use compared to using traditional numpy arrays.

 Hint that the module is still in proggress.
 Any contribution is welcome.
 The idea is to provide a utility, with the ability to compete with matlab.